 The Little Black Bag

-The Little Black Bag is a short story by C. M. Kornbluth.
-In the present, an old physician, Dr. Full, is living on the streets after having been fired in disgrace.
+The Little Black Bag is a short story by Cyril M. Kornbluth.
+In the present, an old physician, Dr. Full, is living in poverty after his medical license is revoked due to alcoholism.
 One day he awakes to find a mysterious black bag, which is full of medical tools that make surgery a breeze.
-Unbeknownst to him, the bag comes from the future, where the average human has become stupider and therefore rely on machines to simplify their jobs for them.
-With the aid of his first customer, a receptionist named Angie who knows the truth about his tool, Dr. Full sets out to become a private doctor gaining much success with his healing... provided these tools keep working.
+Unbeknownst to him, the bag comes from the future of Kornbluth's The Marching Morons, where the average human has become stupider and therefore rely on machines to simplify their jobs for them.
+With the aid of a street rat named Angie who knows the truth about his tool, Dr. Full returns to medical practice and gains much success with his healing... while these tools keep working.

 Light of Other Days